 - Elongated growing seasons cause earlier leaf out and bloom times, which in turn affects the animal species synchronized to the life cycles of native plants, especially pollinators.

 Growing conditions are on the move

 Each native plant species has a natural range.
 Within that natural range, there are specific habitats that contain the ideal combination of growing conditions for that species.
 With climate change, Maryland's precipitation and temperature conditions are changing.

-This map shows how much the 30-year average temperature has shifted northward, expressed in terms of the familiar USDA Plant Hardiness Zones, in just ten years.
+These maps show how much the 30-year average temperature has shifted, expressed in terms of the familiar USDA Plant Hardiness Zones.
 Accordingly, the geographic range over which a native species' original growing conditions occur is moving.
 Native plant species will either adapt to new conditions, migrate to more favorable environments, or go extinct.

 Over geologic time, native plant species have had to adapt and migrate as a result of climate change caused by glacial epochs.
 Can native plants adapt or relocate quickly enough to keep up with modern climate change?

 Plant adaptation in response to climate change